ferreiro/dotfiles/README.md

 	$ Number to execute: 1
 	```

-5. In the installer, enter your password to execute the script as Super User (sudo) and follow the instructions.<br />
+5. Enter your password to execute the script as Super User (sudo) and follow the instructions.<br />
 	*Note: Sometimes you may need to enter your password again later*

 	```Bash